Julius Caesar (miniseries): Plot

 The series begins in 82 BC when Julius Caesar is 18 years old.
-He is out in the town with his daughter Julia (who in real history was not yet born) when news comes that Sulla is outside Rome with his army.
+He is out in the town with his daughter Julia when news comes that Sulla is outside Rome with his army.
 The guards sent with the news post death lists on the Senate door.
 When Caesar sees that his father-in-law is on the list, he tries to rescue him only to be arrested by an officer of Sulla's army, Pompey.
 Caesar's mother, Aurelia, asks Sulla to show him mercy; out of respect for her, he promises to let Caesar live if he divorces his wife Cornelia, but Caesar refuses.
 Sulla then releases him anyway but orders Pompey to carve out his heart so that it may be presented publicly.
 Pompey defies the order, sending Caesar into exile from the Roman Republic and presenting his superior with a swine's heart.

 Caesar is kidnapped by pirates while sailing into exile.
 When the sailors sent to ask his family for ransom fail to return, the pirates plan to kill him.
 Caesar bargains to fight one of them for an extra day and wins, then has a seizure; the pirates are about to throw him into the sea just as a ship arrives with the ransom money.
 With Sulla having recently died, Caesar is free to resume his political career.
 While he was gone Cornelia falls ill and Julia befriends Portia, daughter of Caesar's rival Marcus Porcius Cato, her brother Marcus and their cousin Brutus.

 When Cornelia dies from her illness, Caesar swears at her funeral that he will become the great man she wished him to be.
 Around this time the same pirates who held him captive cut off the grain supply.
 The Senate send Pompey to deal with the problem after Caesar convinces them that he will not take the city with his army like Sulla did.
 Several years later, a victorious Pompey returns to Rome and learns that Caesar has been elected consul.
 On the day of Pompey's triumph, Julia, Portia and Marcus decide to go and Portia insists on dragging Brutus along with them.
 At the triumph, Caesar has another seizure but manages to hide his condition with the help of Calpurnia.
 At Pompey's welcoming party, while Pompey gets on well with Julia, Caesar notices Calpurnia who he doesn't remember from their encounter before.